 Please note that there is no code for students to submit IELTS scores.
 If you wish to send IELTS scores, please either contact your test center and have the scores directly sent to the Office of Undergraduate Admissions, or ask your school counselor to send a verified copy to firstname.lastname@example.org.

-If you are located in one of the countries that is a member of the European Economic Area when you provide us personal information, please review our EEA Privacy Statement for Prospective Students and Applicants.
-That statement provides information about how we collect and use personal information subject to the European Union’s General Data Protection Regulation (GDPR), as well as a description of the rights you have with regard to your personal information under the GDPR.
+If you are located in one of the countries that is a member of the European Economic Area or in the UK when you provide us personal information, please review Tufts University's EEA and UK Privacy Statement for Prospective Students and Applicants.